nodejs/node/doc/api/fs.markdown

 <!--type=misc-->

-Providing `filename` argument in the callback is not supported on every platform (currently it's only supported on Linux and Windows).
-Even on supported platforms `filename` is not always guaranteed to be provided.
+Providing `filename` argument in the callback is only supported on Linux and Windows.
+Even on supported platforms, `filename` is not always guaranteed to be provided.
 Therefore, don't assume that `filename` argument is always provided in the callback, and have some fallback logic if it is null.

     fs.watch('somedir', function (event, filename) {
       console.log('event is: ' + event);